 Find out more about the general requirements for securitisations, and the criteria and process for designating certain securitisations as STS.

-Securitisation legislation aims to make the securitisation market work more effectively.
+The securitisation regulation aims to make the UK securitisation market work more effectively.

 We want to make sure that firms operating in the financial markets, and businesses in the real economy, have access to an appropriate range of funding tools, and that disclosure to investors is adequate.

-The EU Securitisation Regulation came into effect in the UK on 1 January 2019, and was converted into UK law on 31 December 2020 by the EU (Withdrawal) Act 2018.
+The EU Securitisation Regulation came into effect in the UK on 1 January 2019, and was converted into UK law on 31 December 2020 by the EU (Withdrawal) Act 2018Link is external.

-Changes to the EU Securitisation Regulation, made by the Securitisation (Amendment) (EU Exit) Regulations 2019, make sure that the onshored legislation (the UK Securitisation Regulation) operates effectively in the UK.
+Changes to the EU Securitisation Regulation, made by the Securitisation (Amendment) (EU Exit) Regulations 2019, ensured that the onshored legislation (the UK Securitisation Regulation) operated effectively in the UK.

-We consulted on and issued rules designed to implement the UK Securitisation Regulation:
+- We consulted on and made rules for the UK securitisation market:

 Disclosure requirements

-UK-formatted spreadsheets that may assist in the reporting of securitisations within the scope of the UK Securitisation Regulation are linked below.
-These are provided for convenience.
-Users should always check the requirements of the legislation directly:
+The reporting templates can now be found in SECN 11 and SECN 12 of the FCA Handbook.
+UK-formatted spreadsheets that may assist in making available details of securitisations within the scope of the SECN are linked below.
+These are provided for convenience only.
+Users should always check the requirements in SECN directly for current reporting requirements.

 Securitisation Repositories (SRs)

-Originators, sponsors or SSPEs must report public securitisations within the scope of the UK Securitisation Regulation to a UK SR that we register and supervise.
+Originators, sponsors or SSPEs must make available details of public securitisations within the scope of SECN 6.3 to a UK SR that we register and supervise.

 Disclosure XML schemas and validation rules for UK templates only and which apply from 1 April 2022 are available below: